Code-Institute-Submissions/lucywoodman-stats-bot_JuneResub/README.md

 # Future enhancements

+Check date ranges - Currently, if there is data missing for days in a date range, the app shows the stats totals and averages for the data that it does have, without the user being aware of the missing data.
+In other words, it works under the assumption that every day has accurate data entered.
+It would be good to have the app check if there was data available for every day in a range and inform the user.

+Security: Passwords - the passwords are hashed before being stored in the database, meaning that they're secure should anyone get hold of the data.
+But they're not hashed in the app itself and can be seen when typing them in.

-Security - Add an email requirement to registrations, and limit access to only those who already have an email address saved in the database.
+Security: Restrict users - Add an email requirement to registrations, and limit access to only those who already have an email address saved in the database.
 Or limit access to only those with a particular domain in their email.

 JSON export - Save the JSON files to cloud storage, to allow them to be downloaded or emailed.